reeyank/hall-of-us/README.md

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about the technologies used in this project, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Next.js Documentation](https://nextjs.org/docs) - Learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- [Cedar OS Documentation](https://cedar-os.com/docs) - Explore Cedar OS and its capabilities.
+- [HackGT](https://hack.gt) - Discover the hackathon where this project was created.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!